 Who it’s best for

 If your young children are ready for their first phone or are just getting used to having a mobile device, Bark is a great choice.
-You can set up stricter screen time limitations and content blocks that become even more customizable as your child gets older.
-Bark even has its own phone with its services preinstalled.
-This is the perfect service to help teach your tween or teen about responsible device usage.
+You can set up stricter screen time limitations and content blocks that become increasingly customizable as your child gets older.

 What we liked

 Social Media Monitoring: Your kids likely enjoy watching the latest TikTok videos or connecting with friends via Instagram.
-Social media isn’t necessarily the best place for kids, but Bark monitors over 30 social media sites, so you can feel better about them being connected to Discord, Snapchat, and more.
+Social media isn’t necessarily the best place for kids, but Bark monitors over 30 social media sites, so you can feel better about their being connected to Discord, Snapchat, and more.

 Multiple monitoring categories: When it is time for your kids to be on their devices, you can refine alerts for specific content.
 Bark offers more than 19 categories that can tell you if your child is experiencing online bullying or getting sent sexually explicit photos.